stupot2dstudy/space_invaders_app_js/README.md

 ## Credits

-This game was created by [Your Name].
+This game was created by @stupot2d.
 It's a project for learning game development using JavaScript.
 Feel free to contribute or modify the code as needed.